-Georg Kargl Fine Arts approaches the mutual interrelation of nature and culture with the 2-D presentation “Unfolded Matter - Nature as Culture, Culture as Nature” at ARCOlisboa with selected artworks by artists who share a critical approach to nature: Olivia Coeln, Mark Dion, Marcel van Eeden, Peter Fend, Sanna Kannisto and Agnieszka Polska.
+Georg Kargl Fine Arts is proud to present “Unfolded Matters - Nature as Culture, Culture as Nature” at ARCOlisboa with selected artworks by Olivia Coeln, Mark Dion, Marcel van Eeden, Peter Fend, Sanna Kannisto and Agnieszka Polska.

 „I don’t want your hope.
 I don’t want you to be hopeful.
 I want you to panic.
 I want you to feel the fear I feel every day.
 And then I want you to act“, climate activist Greta Thunberg said in Davos, January 2019, in an interview published on June 20, 2019 in The Guardian.
 The appeal of the 16-year-old girl goes against the canonical idea of childhood or adolescence as an instance of hope.
 The strict demand for urgent action pushes the classic question "What to do?" into the category of the past, the obsolete.
 The time for the discussion on "What should be done" has expired.
 We humans have already done too much on our own, ignoring that other subjects also have the capacity to act and that they act while we "counter-act".